You can run Claude Code on your phone right now, iPhone or Android. The

 - Breaks when: you have no internet connection (the container is in the cloud).
 Or if you need a specific corporate VPN that Cosyra doesn't route through.

-Step-by-step: Claude Code on iPhone or Android
+How do you set up Claude Code on iPhone or Android?

 This walkthrough uses Cosyra.
 Total time: about 2 minutes.